-First, Dr. Allen, Dr. Vial-Nadeau, Dr. Clemishire, Dr. Allen or Dr. Tinnell examines the tooth and determines the appropriate treatment.
+First, Dr. Allen, Dr. Vial-Nadeau, Dr. Clemishire, Dr. Allen, Dr. Tinnell or Dr. Vyazmensky examines the tooth and determines the appropriate treatment.
 It could be a simple filling, or a full crown, depending on how much healthy tooth structure is remaining and the clinical judgment of your Drs.
-Allen, Vial-Nadeau, Clemishire, Allen or Tinnell.
+Allen, Vial-Nadeau, Clemishire, Allen, Tinnell or Vyazmensky.
 Next, he or she administers an anesthetic and prepares your tooth for the restoration, removing decayed and weakened tooth tissue.
 This preparation is just like he or she would do for many other restorative techniques.

 Then, your dentist takes an Optical Impression of the prepared tooth.
 Instead of filling a tray with impression "goop" that you must bite into and hold in your mouth until it hardens, your dentist coats the tooth with a non-toxic, tasteless powder.
 A camera is then used to take a digital picture of your tooth.
 This whole Optical Impression process takes only a minute or two.